ChristoffBo/homeassistant/updater/README.md

 Uses a lock file to avoid running twice at the same time.

-Sends optional notifications via Gotify, Apprise, or Mailrise.
+Sends optional notifications via Gotify.

 GitHub integration with optional push support.